sinagh72/amd-prediction/README.md

 + 0000x

-In the case of post padding, x and 0 would be switched half pyramid, means that we would have:0000x000xx00xxx0xxxxxxxxx
+In the case of post padding, x and 0 would be switched half pyramid, means that we would have:
+- 0000x
+- 000xx
+- 00xxx
+- 0xxxx
+- xxxxx

 Another technique that was used to replicate better the test set is dropping (convert all of them to zero) a percentage of the rows after augmentation.
 In any case the last row or the row containing all the visits of the patient would not be dropped.
 So if percentage is 20%, except the last row, others have probability of 20% to become all zeros.